mlc-ai/mlc-en/chapter_tensor_program/case_study.md

 ![](../img/tensor_ir_block_axis.png)

 In our example, block Y computes the result `Y[vi, vj]` by reading values from `A[vi, vk]` and `B[vk, vj]` and perform sum over all possible `vk`.
-In this particular example, if we fix `vi`, `vj` to be `(0, 1)`, and run the block for `vk in range(0, 128)`, we can effectively compute `C[0, 1]` independent from other possible locations (that have different values of vi, vj).
+In this particular example, if we fix `vi`, `vj` to be `(0, 1)`, and run the block for `vk in range(0, 128)`, we can effectively compute `C[0, 1]` independently from other possible locations (that have different values of vi, vj).

-Notably, for a fixed value of vi and vj, the computation block produces a point value at a spatial location of Y (`Y[vi, vj]`) that is independent from other locations in `Y` (with a different `vi, vj` values). we can call `vi`, `vj` **spatial axes** as they directly corresponds to the beginning of a spatial region of buffers that the block writes to.
-The axes that involves in reduction (`vk`) are named as **reduce axes**.
+Notably, for a fixed value of vi and vj, the computation block produces a point value at a spatial location of Y (`Y[vi, vj]`) that is independent from other locations in `Y` (with a different `vi, vj` values).
+We can call `vi`, `vj` **spatial axes** as they directly correspond to the beginning of a spatial region of buffers that the block writes to.
+The axes involved in reduction (`vk`) are named **reduce axes**.

 #### Why Extra Information in Block

-One crucial observation is that the additional information (block axis range and their properties) makes the block to be **self-contained** when it comes to the iterations that it is supposed to carry out independent from the external loop-nest `i`, `j`, `k`.
+One crucial observation is that the additional information (block axis range and their properties) makes the block **self-contained** when it comes to the iterations that it is supposed to carry out independently from the external loop-nest `i`, `j`, `k`.

-The block axis information also provides additional properties that help us to validate the correctness of the external loops that are used to carry out the computation.
+The block axis information also provides additional properties that help us validate the correctness of the external loops used to carry out the computation.
 For example, the code block below will result in an error because the loop expects an iterator of size `128`, but we only bound it to a for loop of size `127`.

 ```python